 Anxiety is not always easy to spot in children, and since children are often still learning how to identify their emotions, they are not always able to verbalize what they are experiencing.
-What can make it even more challenging is that a child’s anxiety can overlap with symptoms of ADD/ADHD, as children with anxiety may also fidget, be forgetful or have .
+What can make it even more challenging is that a child's anxiety can overlap with symptoms of ADD/ADHD, as children with anxiety may also fidget, be forgetful, or have difficulty concentrating.
 It is not uncommon for children with some form of anxiety to be .

 Most of us have long forgotten the pressures that children face and the various scenarios that can spark worries—starting a new sport, taking a test, making a new friend, and answering the teacher's question when called upon, to name a few.
 With a variety of factors coming into play, when a child does not know how to manage their emotions, they will likely exhibit their feeling through a behavior.
 They may act out and they may withdraw.
 They may look like they are angry, and even make harsh statements.

 2. “I hate you" may mean “I need you to help me feel safe," or “I need a way out of this classroom."

 3. “I don't know" may mean “I feel unsure of myself and don't want to answer."

 4. “Don't leave me" may mean “I don't think I can do this on my own."

 5. “I am stupid" may mean “I am worried I might fail if I try."

 6. “Leave me alone" may mean “I will reject you before you reject me, even though I don't really want to be apart from you."